opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-date-and-time-processing-functions-and-operators.md

   If there is only one parameter, the function converts the DATE or DATETIME expression expr to the DATETIME value and returns the value.

-  If there are two parameters, the function calculates the result of the DATE or DATETIME expression expr plus time of the TIME type and returns the result.
+  If there are two parameters, the function calculates the result of the DATE or DATETIME expression `expr` plus `time` of the TIME type and returns the DATETIME value.

   Remarks:

     - expr is a date or datetime expression that does not exist.
 For example, '2000-12-32' and '2000-1-1 24:00:00'.
 The function reports an error.
+    - The function reports an error when the input parameter or return value exceeds the specified time range.
     - When the value contains two parameters and the value of the second parameter time is not a character string in TIME format, the function reports an error.

   Example: